telerik/winforms-docs/installation-deployment-and-distribution/installing-on-your-computer.md

 * Installs Telerik UI for for WinForms Coded UI support for Visual Studio 2010 and 2012

->note You can download the setup from your account: [Download product files]({%slug winforms/installation-deployment-and-distribution/download-product-files%})
+>tip You can download the setup from your account: [Download product files]({%slug winforms/installation-deployment-and-distribution/download-product-files%})

 Please follow the steps below to install Telerik UI for for WinForms: